Finding a Stargate

 With a golden idol, you can now craft an archeology table that can be used as a workstation for a villager.
 Remember that there are Nitwits who cannot have a profession.

-To unlock the Map to Chappa’ai trade, you need to level up the villager to Master.
-In case the villager refused to give you the map at the Master level, check troubleshooting steps when the stargate is not generating.
+To unlock the Map to Chappa’ai trade, you must level up the villager to Master.
+If the villager refuses to give you the map at the Master level, he failed to locate the structure in the current dimension.
+Check Troubleshooting / Stargate isn’t generating.

 The Map to Chappa’ai